 How We Help Psychologists and Psychiatrists Who are Facing Audits and Investigations

 If your practice is being targeted in a fraud audit or investigation, you need to rely on experienced legal counsel to help you avoid serious consequences.
 When you choose Oberheiden P.C., our attorneys and consultants will:

 - Conduct an Attorney-Client Privileged Internal Assessment – We will examine your practice’s billing and patient records in order to determine whether and to what extent any past violations may need to be addressed and what compliance improvements are necessary.

 - Defend You and Your Practice During the Audit or Investigation – We will deal with the auditors or investigators on your behalf throughout the inquiry, and we will execute a targeted defense strategy based on the specific facts and issues involved.

 - Protect Your Medicare Eligibility and DEA Registration – We will work to help you avoid Medicare exclusion; and, if you are registered with the DEA, we will focus on protecting your DEA registration as well.

 - Protect Your Professional License – We will fight vigorously to protect your professional license regardless of the scope and severity of the allegations against you.

-- Protect You Against Civil or Criminal Charges – If you are accused of fraud, we will rely on our attorneys’ centuries of combined relevant experience to protect you against civil or criminal charges.
+- Protect You Against Civil or Criminal Charges – If you are accused of fraud, we will rely on our attorneys’ relevant experience to protect you against civil or criminal charges.